azizkhanp/interview-questions/README.md

 Do you need to install anything during the provisioning process using Terraform?
-what is state file in terraform? what is state-lock mechanism in terraform? what is external-data-block in terraform? null resources in terraform? if state file is deleted how to recover it?
+what is state file in terraform? what is state-lock mechanism in terraform? what do you understand about data_source?
+Modules ? meta argument in a module? parent module and child module? what is external-data-block in terraform? null resources in terraform? if state file is deleted how to recover it?